|

 Task Description

-Hello Team, I hope you are doing well.
-While, Researching in your domain I found Csrf Token Bypass with Get Request Method.
+Hello Team, i hope you are doing well.
+While, researching in your domain, i found issue with password change bug.

 Thank You,